Human sacrifice: Africa

 Human sacrifice is no longer legal in any country, and such cases are prosecuted.
 As of 2020 however, there is still black market demand for child abduction in countries such as Kenya for purposes which include human sacrifice.

+The last person to be executed by Eswatini, a businesswoman named Philippa Mdluli, was convicted of the March 1980 ritual murder of a 5-year-old girl whose body parts she used to make potions in an attempt to enhance her career.

-In January 2008, Milton Blahyi of Liberia confessed to being part of human sacrifices which "included the killing of an innocent child and plucking out the heart, which was divided into pieces for us to eat."
+In January 2008, Milton Blahyi of Liberia stated that he had been part of human sacrifices which "included the killing of an innocent child and plucking out the heart, which was divided into pieces for us to eat."
 He fought against Charles Taylor's militia.

 In 2019, an Anti-balaka leader in Satema in Central African Republic killed a 14-year-old girl in ritualistic way to increase profit from mines.

 On 22 March 2014, a group of motorcycle taxi drivers discovered the Ibadan forest of horror, a dilapidated building believed to have been used for human trafficking and ritual sacrifice located in Soka forest in Ibadan, Oyo State, Nigeria.

 Ritual murder

 Ritual killings perpetrated by individuals or small groups within a society that denounces them as simple murder are difficult to classify as either "human sacrifice" or mere pathological homicide because they lack the societal integration of sacrifice proper.

 The Satanic groups Order of Nine Angles and the Temple of the Black Light promote human sacrifice.
 During the Satanic Panic some conspiracy theorists falsely claimed there were more than a million human sacrifices in the United States.